There are at least three important reasons why Universal Health Coverage is urgently needed.

 The COVID-19 pandemic has clearly shown the linkages between health systems, emergency preparedness, and economic development, exposing major weaknesses and lack of investment in many of the world’s health systems.

 To protect the health of their citizens and in efforts to prevent health systems from becoming overwhelmed, governments have had to implement drastic strategies, such as lockdowns and curfews.
-The pandemic and these response strategies have negatively affected the livelihood and well-being of all people, especially marginalized and vulnerable population groups, and widened existing gaps in access to health.
+The pandemic and these response strategies have negatively affected the livelihood and well-being of all people, especially marginalized and vulnerable population groups including those with disabilities, and widened existing gaps in access to health.

 Global health security is threatened by a lack of political will and investment in UHC.
 With deep economic recessions in lower-income countries due to COVID-19, health budgets are likely to be hit more than during the 2008 economic crisis.
 According to the recent Global Health Expenditure report, countries with health systems that depend on out-of-pocket payments are likely to be among those worst hit by the macro-economic impacts of the pandemic—lowering their public spending even further.